loongson-community/loongarch-opcodes/README.md

   It's not clear what full name "alsl" actually stands for, so rename to reflect the semantics -- "Shift-Left/ScaLed Add".

+* `bytepick.*` are renamed `catpick.*`.

+  The original names give a false impression of somehow returning or operating on a single byte, while in fact it was only *byte*-indexed.
+Real operation is more like first *concatenating* two suffix-sized values then *picking* one suffix-sized value out from middle.
+Besides, cats inside the manuals are certainly nice...

 ## Instruction format notation used in this repo

 The instruction format notation used in the official documentation has several